What is Play Therapy and When is it Relevant?

 "I have a net on the wall and it gets used so often and it’s just great.
 Slime and messy play are popular.
 I just can’t keep enough of it there and some of the kids just fire everything in and they make, by default, amazing slime, and others are so particular and it comes out so beautiful.

-"In terms of a typical session, I do 50-minute sessions, the average is about an hour.
-They come in they all have a little schedule so if there are ten sessions or twelve, each week they colour a little square, so they know how many visits they’ve had with me and then they just go at it,” she said.
+"In terms of a typical session, they come in they all have a little schedule so if there are ten sessions or twelve, each week they colour a little square, so they know how many visits they’ve had with me and then they just go at it,” she said.

 What Do We Offer at Portobello and Where Can it Lead?

-Portobello Institute offers a Therapeutic Play Skills QQI Level 6 course that is delivered over two Saturdays online with Aoife.
-She explains how this is a basic introduction to the world of play therapy and valuable addition for early years practitioners and SNAs to gain the full scope of preschool education.
+Portobello Institute offers a Therapeutic Play Skills QQI Level 6 course that is delivered over two Saturdays online.
+This course is a short, basic introduction to the world of play therapy and valuable addition for early years practitioners and SNAs to gain the full scope of preschool education.
 It is also a useful course for parents with children attending play therapy and they may like to understand the process more.

 “This module is really a dip into the world of play therapy.
 It allows early childhood practitioners to add to their CVs in that they can now credit themselves with this module, but they couldn’t work as play therapists or therapeutic play practitioners outside of the setting.